jearben728283/Bank-Notebook/README.md

 # Bank-Notebook

-BoardBank lets you focus on the fun sides by handling all the money transactions for you.
+Bank Notebook lets you focus on the fun sides by handling all the money transactions for you.
 This app keeps track of the accounts of players so you can enjoy the game without having to worry about counting money anymore.

 • Add players by tapping the "+" button
 • Transfer money by simply dragging between the players or the bank